 Today I’m sharing a piece of our personal life that I’ve been avoiding.
 I’ve started and stopped this post over the course of the last couple months.
-It’s a difficult topic to approach because it’s a goal that we have as a family that’s not always well received.
-It’s a topic that a lot of people on this road aren’t open about, but that’s even more reason for us to share, so that others starting this path aren’t in the dark.
+It’s a difficult topic to approach because it’s a goal that we have as a family that is not always well received by others.
+It’s a topic that a lot of adoptive parents aren’t open about, but that’s even more reason for us to share, so that others starting this path aren’t in the dark.
 So here goes.
 Here’s how we feel about adoption.

 In 2006 I started my first professional job in a field I’m passionate about- Marketing- for an incredible region- the Caribbean!
-I was also just embarking on my marriage, with my husband Daniel for almost 2 years.
+I was also just embarking on my marriage with my husband Daniel with only two years under our belt.
 My first official solo trip for work was to head to Kingston, Jamaica to meet the Orbis flying eye hospital and handle sponsor coordination and support.
 I hadn’t been far from the US (my passport stamps included Canada and Mexico), I was 24-years-old, and I was excited to add that third entry stamp to my travel document!
 When I hit the ground in Jamaica, I got to work, organizing customer tours of the plane, coordinating support to help in the unloading process, and I attended a community outreach event where my company went to a local hospital with the Orbis team where we gave away goodies and good vibes to the patients.

 Our tour of that hospital included an orphan wing, and I remember my disbelief that these children we were visiting didn’t have families.
 Some of them had severe medical conditions.
 I met a little girl who appeared to be six months old, by my estimate, but I found out from the staff that she was a little over twelve months.
 It was devastating and disheartening, and when I arrived home I announced to my husband that I wanted to adopt.
 He really wasn’t sure, we didn’t have any children of our own, and after years of discussion I agreed, with his guidance, that we would start our family on a more natural path and explore adoption later.
 I put my thoughts on hold, but quite honestly in, the back of my mind, adoption was calling to be a part of our story.